SunCodeEarth/dropbox-ignore/README.md

 [dropbox-exclude](https://github.com/kavehtehrani/dropbox-exclude), from which this repository is forked, provides a very neat tool to exclude folders from Dropbox syncing.
 It is a bash shell script and cannot be used on Windows directly.

-Here is a Simple Powershell Script for Windows, using [command suggested by Dropbox](https://help.dropbox.com/sync/ignored-files).
-Unlike selective sync, ignored files will stay on the local computers but will not be synced either direction.
+Here is a simple Powershell script using [command suggested by Dropbox](https://help.dropbox.com/sync/ignored-files).
+Unlike `selective sync`, ignored files will stay on the local computers and will not be synced either direction.
+As Powershell is cross-platform, it can be used on Windows, Mac, and Linux as well.

 ```bash
 # Define the Dropbox folder path